Crashworthiness

 Crashworthiness is the ability of a structure to protect its occupants during an impact.
 This is commonly tested when investigating the safety of aircraft and vehicles.
 Different criteria are used to figure out how safe a structure is in a crash, depending on the type of impact and the vehicle involved.
-Crashworthiness may be assessed either prospectively, using computer models (e.g., LS-DYNA, PAM-CRASH, MSC Dytran, MADYMO) or experiments, or retrospectively, by analyzing crash outcomes.
+Crashworthiness may be assessed either prospectively, using computer models (e.g., RADIOSS, LS-DYNA, PAM-CRASH, MSC Dytran, MADYMO) or experiments, or retrospectively, by analyzing crash outcomes.
 Several criteria are used to assess crashworthiness prospectively, including the deformation patterns of the vehicle structure, the acceleration experienced by the vehicle during an impact, and the probability of injury predicted by human body models.
 Injury probability is defined using criteria, which are mechanical parameters (e.g., force, acceleration, or deformation) that correlate with injury risk.
 A common injury criterion is the head impact criterion (HIC).
 Crashworthiness is measured after the fact by looking at injury risk in real-world crashes.
 Often, regression or other statistical methods are used to account for the many other factors that can affect the outcome of a crash.